 The Bristol Parks Forum has a list of the groups you can join with links to their Facebook pages and Twitter feeds.

 Our Set up and run a Friends of Parks Group page has information about starting your own group and documents to help you run activities safely and successfully.

-Volunteering on our large parks
+Volunteering on our estates

 Ashton Court Estate

 The Ashton Court Estate has 850 acres of woods and grasslands.
 It’s about 1.2 miles from the city centre.

 Gardening Group with Tom and Charlie: learn how to maintain the historic rose garden, meet new friends and treat yourself to a coffee.